 “A blog post, a personal essay, even a full-length memoir, is not about stuffing in as much as you can; rather, it’s about illustrating something correctly.”

 Just because it happened, doesn’t make it interesting, Marion Roach Smith bluntly observes in this short book on writing memoir.
 What makes it interesting?
-Roach Smith’s answer to this question sets her book apart from other textbooks on this topic. … Continue reading
+Roach Smith’s answer to this question sets her book apart from other textbooks on this topic.
+She advocates focusing on a universal theme, such … Read More

 “Lonely was the first flavor I had tasted in my life, and it was always there, hidden inside the crevices of my mouth, reminding me.”